vkrishnam/SteeringAngle_BehaviorCloning_P3/README.md

 |-------------------------:|---------------------------------:|-------------------------------------:|
 | 8035                     | 4630                             | 3675                                 |

+Here is the histogram of steering angles in the dataset.
+We can know how skewed is the districution.
+![alt text][image1]

 After dropping the samples of zero steering angles by 95% randomly, we naturally end up with

 | Total Samples in Dataset | Samples considered for training  | Samples considered for validation    |
 |-------------------------:|---------------------------------:|-------------------------------------:|
 | 8035                     | 3115                             | 4920                                 |

+Here is the histogram of steering angles after dropping 95% of zero steering angle samples in the dataset.
+Still the distribution is not even.
+![alt text][image2]

 With the above sample division we end with following number of images for the training (center + 5 (center_flip,left, left_flip, right, right_flip) augmeted images) and validation suite:

 | Total images in Validation | Total images in Training  |
 |---------------------------:|--------------------------:|
 | 4920                       | 18690                     |

+Here is the histogram of steering angles in the training suite with augmentation.
+We can know how that the distribution is better even, but still lot of scope to cover the entire range.
+![alt text][image3]

 Training this dataset for 3 epochs ends in the following range of loss and accuracy.
 ```